 The Company currently separates the positions of Chairman and Chief Executive Officer.
 Separating these positions and having the Chairman lead the Board in its oversight responsibilities enables the Company's Chief Executive Officer to focus on day-to-day business and his other responsibilities.
 Currently, Mr. Beard, who is an independent director, is serving as Chairman of the Board and the Company therefore does not have a director with the title of lead independent director.
-A copy of the charter for the Chairman position is available at the corporate governance section of the Company's website at www.callawaygolf.com under Investor Relations - Corporate Governance - Board Memberships.
+A copy of the charter for the Chairman position is available on the Company's website at www.callawaygolf.com under Investor Relations - Corporate Governance - Board Memberships.